bayesmix-dev/bayesmix/README.md

 [![Documentation Status](https://readthedocs.org/projects/bayesmix/badge/?version=latest)](https://bayesmix.readthedocs.io/en/latest/?badge=latest)

-`bayesmix` is a C++ library for running MCMC simulation in Bayesian mixture models.
+`bayesmix` is a C++ library for running MCMC simulations in Bayesian mixture models.

 Current state of the software:
 - `bayesmix` performs inference for mixture models of the kind